renjithmadhavan/data-science-portfolio/_posts/articles/2016-09-23-how-to-set-up-rstudio-on-AWS-for-bioinformatics-class.md

 ![Security]({{site.url}}/images/aws/security.png)

 After clicking Review and Launch click Launch.
 You will be prompted to set up a public key file for authentication.
 Create a new key called AWS.pem which will be downloaded to your computer.
 This file acts like a physical password allowing you to connect to your server by ssh.
+But first, let's just see if our server is up and running.

-Obtain your public IP address and see if your server is up.
+Obtain your public IP address, which is listed in the description section of the EC2 instances page.
 Go to your running instances, select it, and copy the Public IP on the lower Description.
 Put the IP address in your browser's address bar and see your RStudio login page.

 ![login]({{site.url}}/images/aws/rstudio-login.png)

+The default username and password are both 'rstudio' Log in and make sure it's working ok.
+You will want to change the password to the rstudio account (see below on how to do that from within the RStudio environment), but for now you can log out and continue the set up.

 ## Install packages to R system library